 If you've already applied the payment amount in the Payment Window before processing the card, you may be warned that in the situation of a partial approval, the applied amount will be unapplied in order for the user to apply the partial amount properly.

-You can print off a credit card receipt after running a transaction in the Payment Window by checking the "Print TSYS Card Receipt" checkbox in the Payment Window.
+You can print off a credit card receipt for patient credit card payments after running a transaction in the Payment Window by checking the "Print TSYS Card Receipt" checkbox in the Payment Window.

 This checkbox is enabled by default on all new payments, and unchecked when opening an existing payment.